 9. Focus on solving for the customer.

 "The biggest lesson I’ve learned over the course of my career is how hard it is to really focus on helping your potential customers ahead of blatant self-promotion.
 The best businesses put customers at the center and earn the opportunity to explain how you can help them.

 You have to build some level of trust, and yet so many B2B sales and marketing professionals lead with a pitch.
 My advice: Spend time interfacing directly with potential customers.
-Look at the influencers in your space, and learn how they built their audience and the influence they have.
 And most importantly, simply seek to answer your customers’ top questions, challenges and concerns.
-The brands that win are the ones who have their eyes and ears pointed out to their community, not in toward their product team or their “sales-driven” culture.
+The brands that win are the ones who have their eyes and ears pointed out to their community, not toward their product team or their “sales-driven” culture.

 Help your customers first, and you will help build a strong and growing business."

-"Here’s a skeleton from my closet: I was once put on a plan.
+"Here’s a skeleton from my closet: I was once put on a 30-day plan.

 I began to make excuses.
 “It’s the client’s offering,” I said.
 “It’s the lists,” I suggested.
 I was wrong on both, and regardless, it didn’t matter: The decision had been made, and I had 30 days to get my act together or it was time to leave.
 Rather than give up and start looking for a new gig, I buckled down and went back to work on Monday morning with a vengeance.
 I made a vow to myself that I would make more attempts to connect with prospects than any of my peers.

 “If I don’t hit the goal, at the very least,he can’t say that I didn’t try,”I thought.

 I did just that.
 I made sure that each night before I left the office that I had made more calls than any of the other SDRs.
 At the end of the 30 days, I had hit my number and then some."